allaedding/Ecommercenew/README.md

 # Ecommerce application using android studio

-this android app is divide three parts :
+this android app is divided into three parts :

 ## 1)database "SQL server"